chazeprasad/slate/source/includes/api/market/_create.md

 }
 ```

-This endpoint create a markets.
+This endpoint creates a markets.

 ### HTTP Request